Cost of living

 - non postgraduate degrees run for 37 weeks.

 Cost for rent will vary depending on if you live on or off campus and in a shared or single room.
+Some properties, including living on campus, will include the utility bills in the cost of your rent, so ensure you check to see what is included to get yourself an affordable contract.
 See cost of campus accommodation.

 You may also need to find money to cover additional one-off expenses on arrival, or during your time in the UK, for example: